 - 8. Ask how they counted and what ways would make it easier to count.
-Counting how many are in one row and multiply by how many rows there are: length X width = Area - 9.
+Multiplying the blocks in one row by how many rows there are: length X width = Area - 9.
 Record the actual amount and the equation on the chart. - 10.
-Discuss the concept of "area" as the amount of 2-D space that is taken up in a shape or "area".
-When we want to find the area of a rectangle we multiply the length by the width. - 11.
+Discuss the concept of "area" as the amount of 2-D space that is taken up in a shape or "area". - 11.
 What happens if we use a different size cube?
-Will it be more or less and why?

 - 12. Cover the bottom of box with "cube B": Record the predictions, actual and equation on the chart.
 Was it more or less and why? - 13.
-Have a class discussion about the importance of the size of the cube.
-The math term for this is the "unit" or what we are using to measure the length and width. - 14.
-Each student then uses an empty box or rectangular shaped container to find the area of the bottom of the box using two sized cubes.
-Record their finding on the student prediction sheet.
+Have each student use an empty box or rectangular shaped container to find the area of the bottom of the box using two sized cubes.
+Record the findings on the student prediction sheet.